effektif/admin-docs/docs/optional.rst

 Creating the Active Directory groups
 ````````````````````````````````````

-Active Directory users and groups which should be synchronised with Signavio Workflow are managed within the Active Directory by adding them to specific Active Directory groups.
+Active Directory users and groups that should be synchronised with Signavio Workflow are managed within Active Directory by adding them to specific Active Directory groups.
 There are two groups for users, one which contains all Signavio Workflow users and one which contains only administrators.
-All members of the adminstrator group need to be members of the user group as well.
+All members of the administrator group must be members of the user group as well.
 Nested groups are not supported.
 All users and administrators need to be direct members of their groups.

 The synchronisation will copy the attributes ``givenName``, ``sn``, ``mail``, ``dn``, ``objectGUID``, ``sAMAccountName`` and ``userPrincipalName``\ to the user in Signavio Workflow.
 It is required that every user has the ``mail`` attribute defined.

-Optionally, a third specific group, which contains all Active Directory groups that should be synchronised, can be defined.
+Optionally, you can define a third group that contains all Active Directory groups that should be synchronised.
 All members of this group should be Active Directory groups as well.
 Again nested groups are not supported.
 Users must be direct members of the synchronised groups.
 The synchronisation will copy the attributes ``cn``, ``dn`` and ``objectGUID`` to the group in Signavio Workflow.
-Every member of a group which is not a Signavio Workflow user will be ignored.
+Every group member that is not a Signavio Workflow user will be ignored.

 Creating a new configuration
 ````````````````````````````

-In the LDAP configuration tab, click on *Create* to start the configuration.
+In the LDAP configuration tab, select *Create* to start the configuration.
-Then fill in the configuration details into the configuration form.
+Enter the configuration details on the configuration form.

 * *URL* - the location of your Active Directory server, e.g. ``ldap://adtest.local:389``\
 * *username* and *password* - the login credentials of the domain account